thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 .rain8 { animation-name: rain8; }
 ```

-So we now have a script that will generate the images for us, assign the delays to ensure they do not overlap and have the CSS assign the animation positions.
+So we now have a script that will generate the rain images for us, assign the delays to ensure they do not overlap and have the CSS assign the animation positions.

 Run this in the browser and you should have some nice rain affects going.
 Depending on the scene / materials you will certainly want to tweak the values.

 ### Ending
 In the repo you will find some extra CSS which is used for some extra styling and some added responsive features for the background.

-If you have any questions or concerns please feel free to contact me.
+If you have any questions or concerns? please feel free to contact me.
-Did i make any mistakes or wish to improve this guide, please feel free to send a pull request.
+Did i make any mistakes or wish to improve this guide? please feel free to send a pull request.

 I hope this helps or inspires in some way :D